Ambattur: Ambattur Industrial Estate

-IT parks
+IT parks and Data centres

 Ambattur Industrial Estate has attracted a lot of IT companies due to its proximity to residential neighbourhoods and the lower rentals.
 The lease rentals of IT Parks in Ambattur are half of those in the city.
 Information Technology (IT) companies such as MilesTs, HCL Technologies, Dell and Tata Consultancy Services have their development centres here.
 Out of the 22 facilities that HCL Technologies has in Chennai, six are in Ambattur.
 There are also a few BPO centres such as Perot Systems, Telebuy, Polaris BPO, Serco, First Source & iOPEX Technologies.
 Prince Info Park, Kochar Technology Park, Ambit IT Park.
 Chennai Tech Park, a 2400000 sqft, state-of-the-art, futuristic IT park, on 10 acre of land is commissioned since 2009 by IndiaLand Park.
 Now that 10 acres commercial building is bought by Indiabulls Securities Ltd for Rs 600 crores and renamed it as One IndiaBulls Park, current occupiers of the complex include Royal Bank of Scotland, Kone, Britannia Industries, Ajuba, Covenant, Telebuy, Ibox, Bean Balls, Germany's Modisch, Yes Bank and Etisalat.
 One IndiaBulls park is one of the major IT parks in Ambattur.
 As a remarkable mile stone, CMA CGM, world's 3rd largest liner started their documentation centre along with Regional eCommerce Team in AMBIT park.

-However, the demand for commercial space in Ambattur is not as robust as Rajiv Gandhi Salai which is marketed extensively by the government.
 While IT and ITeS firms in Ambattur have brought in a new image to the industrial belt that has been known for its garment and auto-ancillary units, it has increased the real estate prices.

+In FY 2023-24, prominent data and cloud-based service companies like Digital Connexion(Reliance-Brookfield joint venture), Web Werks-Iron Mountain JV, NTT Data, CtrlS Datacentres and Colt Technology Services started setting up their hyperscale Data centers equipped with AI in the heart of Ambattur Industrial area.
+This is expected to cause tremendous development to the area as a fastest growing digital hub in Chennai.